glic3rinu/passlib/docs/lib/passlib.apps.rst

     and implements an custom scheme called the "phpass portable hash" :class:`~passlib.hash.phpass` as a fallback.

-    BCrypt is used as the default if support is available, otherwise BSDI-Crypt will be used as the default.
+    BCrypt is used as the default if support is available, otherwise the Portable Hash will be used as the default.

+    .. versionchanged:: 1.5
+        Now uses Portable Hash as fallback if BCrypt isn't available.
+        Previously used BSDI-Crypt as fallback
+        (per original PHPass implementation),
+        but it was decided PHPass is in fact more secure.

 .. data:: phpbb3_context